My Scene Goes Hollywood: The Movie: Plot

 When one of the actresses gets hurt on their way to the set and is unable to play her part, Madison's called in to take her place.
 The actress she's replacing plays the movie's lead female villain, although the character only has five speaking lines.

 After a while, the fame starts going to Madison's head.
-She begins thinking that she and Ryan are dating as they always go out together and the tabloids refer to her as "Ryan's Mystery Girl."
+She begins thinking that she and Ryan are dating as they always go out together and the tabloids refer to her as "Ryan's Mystery Girl".
 When Madison gets invited to a party with Ryan and Lindsay, her friends show up to surprise her.
 However, Madison is very rude to them, pretending that she doesn’t know them.
-She starts acting and dressing like a diva, and avoids her lifelong friends.
+She starts acting and dressing like a diva and avoids her lifelong friends.
 This causes her friends to become mad at her and start avoiding Madison as well.

 When the shooting is about to wrap in New York, Madison asks Ryan how they will handle their relationship.
-Ryan's surprised to hear her say this and admits that he doesn't see Madison as his girlfriend, leaving Madison heartbroken at the realization that Ryan was never going to feel the same way about her as she did about him.
-Lindsay witnesses this and goes to tell the other girls about it—but they are still mad at Madison for how she treated them and don't seem to care, feeling that she deserves it.
-Upset, Lindsay briefly lectures the girls about the importance of friendship, pointing out that despite everything that's happened between them and Madison, she needs them now more than ever.
-Hearing this, the girls get over their anger towards Madison and go to her apartment, where they all apologize to each other and make amends.
+Ryan's surprised to hear her say this and admits that he doesn't see Madison as his girlfriend, leaving Madison heartbroken at the realization that Ryan never felt the same way about her as she did about him.
+Lindsay happens to witness this and goes to tell the other girls about this.
+But they're still angry with Madison for how she had been treating them, so they initially refuse to help her and make it clear to Lindsay that they all feel Madison deserves.
+But this upsets Lindsay, who notes that despite everything that happened, Madison needs them now more than ever.
+Hearing this, the girls get over their anger towards Madison and go to her apartment.
+Madison apologizes to the girls for how she acted towards them, and they all make amends.

-In the end, six months later, the girls all go to the red carpet premiere of the movie, where they meet up with Lindsay.
-After Ryan arrives at the premiere, he tries getting Madison and Lindsay's attention but they ignore him and go to watch the movie with their friends.
+Six months later, the girls all go to the red carpet premiere of the movie, where they meet up with Lindsay.
+After Ryan arrives at the premiere, he tries getting Madison and Lindsay's attention, but they ignore him and go to watch the movie with their friends.